mobiusdickus/snorlax/README.md

     helm install snorlax moonbeam/snorlax --create-namespace --namespace snorlax
     ```

-2. Create your `SleepSchedule` resource to define the schedule for the deployment
+2. Create your `SleepSchedule` resource to define the schedule for the deployment.
+You can use either a daily window or cron schedule:

+    **Using Daily Window:**
     ```yaml
     # filename: your-app-sleep-schedule.yaml
     apiVersion: snorlax.moonbeam.nyc/v1beta1
     kind: SleepSchedule
     metadata: